"Gap groups"

 tx = tx

-Note that since m \in G1 => m = g^t
+Note that since m \in G1 => m = g^t, for some t, we don't need

-, we just use it here to show that we should get equality.
+to find t, we just use it here to show that we should get equality.

 A general remark about elliptic curves, is that the DLP problem gets harder faster

-relative to the size of the group (compared to Z_p*
+relative to the size of the group (compared to Z_p*)

 |p| = 160 bits